 The spatial correlation between IAV and climatic drivers (air temperature and precipitation) was analysed at global scale for the MPI-MTE by calculating the spatial correlation coefficient between the temporal standard deviation (IAV amplitude) of NEE and the average annual temperature or precipitation in moving spatial windows of 15°x11.5° (which means 31x21 pixels for MPI-MTE).
 The latitudinal averages of these correlation coefficients were calculated for latitudinal bands of 30°.
-This analysis was not replicated For this reason we did not perform this analysis on the Jena Inversion product.

-Spatial analyses of IAV in the inversion product are critical because at fine scale the spatial variability of the fluxes in this product is mainly controlled by the prior estimates.
+This analysis was not replicated on the Jena Inversion because at fine scale the spatial variability of the fluxes in this product is mainly controlled by the prior estimates.
 In fact, the optimization algorithm of the inversion spatially allocates the fluxes proportionally to the prior; hence grid cells with higher productivity will change more if compared to cells with a lower prior.
-For this reason we did not perform this analysis on the Jena Inversion product.

-Finally, in order to identify which process between photosynthesis and respiration drives IAVNEE, for FLUXNET and MPI-MTE linear regressions between NEE and GPP or and NEE and TER were fitted for each site/pixel and the difference between the two-determination coefficients of the two linear regressions was computed.
-Since GPP and TER cannot be derived from inversion products, we performed a similar analysis using NEE of the Carbon Uptake Period (CUP, sum of negative monthly NEEs) and of the Carbon Release Period (CRP, sum of positive monthly NEE), as proxies of GPP and detect which of the two processes drives the variability of NEE.
-Finally, IAVNEE and IAV controls were also analysed in a climatic space defined by mean annual temperature and precipitation.
-Finally, annual anomalies of the two global products used in the present analysis were compared with the estimates derived from the Global Carbon Project (GCP) (Le Quéré 2016) data.
-Annual anomalies of the three data sources were analysed.
+150 Finally, in order to identify which process between photosynthesis and respiration drives IAV{NEE} , for FLUXNET and MPI-MTE linear regressions between NEE and GPP and NEE and TER were fitted for each site/pixel and the difference between the determination coefficients of the two linear regressions was computed.
+Since GPP and TER cannot be derived from inversion products, we performed a similar analysis using NEE of the Carbon Uptake Period (CUP, sum of negative monthly NEEs) and of the Carbon Release Period (CRP, sum of positive monthly NEE), as proxies of GPP and TER for all the three data streams.
+Also in this case NEE was linearly regressed with NEE{CUP}, and NEE{CRP} to detect which of the two processes drives the variability of NEE.
+IAV{NEE} and IAV controls were also analysed in a climatic space defined by mean annual temperature and precipitation.
+Finally, annual anomalies of the two global products used in the present analysis were compared with the estimates derived from the Global Carbon Project (GCP) (Quéré et al., 2016).